3 Squadron STORIES

 7. This episode took place on 17 December 1917.
 After a fight in the air with severalAlbatros scouts, one of which was shot down, the RE8 , with a dead pilot and a wounded and unconscious observer [sic: the observer was actually killed], flew on in circles for some 35 miles, finally crash landing about eight kilometres NE of St. Pal.

-8. Australian squadrons deployed to France were Nos 2, 3 and 4.
-No.3 was first, arrivingat St Omer on 9 September 1917 and flying on to its aerodrome at Savy the next day.
-No.1 Squadron,.
-AFC served in the Middle East.
+8. Australian squadrons deployed to France were numbered 2nd, 3rd and 4th.
+3rd Squadron moved to France first, arrivingat St Omer on 9 September 1917 and flying on to its aerodrome at Savy the next day.
+The 1st Squadron of the AFC served in the Middle East.

 9. The daily rate was seven shillings plus one shilling deferred pay.

-10. No.3 Squadron was the Wing's 'salvage' squadron at the time.
+10. 3 Squadron was the Wing's 'salvage' squadron at the time.

 11. Personnel of all seven AFC squadrons then in England, under the command of Lt-Col. W. O. Watt, OBE, embarked at Southampton on RMS Kaisar-i-Hind, of the P & O Company, on 6 May 1919.
 The ship berthed on 16 June at Melbourne, from whence Harold Edwards had departed some 13 months before.